Caast/caast-documentation/library/methods.md

 ## setUser

-You may want to add additionnal informations to your user object, it can be useful when interacting with Caast statistics to identify your own user database.
+You may want to add additionnal informations to your Caast Library user object, it can be useful when interacting with Caast statistics to identify your own user database.
 To implement custom data the `caast.setUser` method is available on the Caast instance.
 Adding informations will alter the `user` data on returned informations.
 To see what data looks like, please refer to [user](library/data.md#user) data informations.

 ```javascript
 caast.setUser({